 DI: What is your "golden rule" in design?

-ZL : My "golden rule" in design is to always prioritize the user experience.
-This means deeply understanding the needs, behaviors, and pain points of the users, and designing solutions that are intuitive, accessible, and enjoyable to use.
-By keeping the user at the center of the design process, you ensure that the end product not only meets functional requirements but also resonates with and delights those who interact with it.
+HL : Our golden rule in design is to always prioritize the user experience.
+This means deeply understanding the users’ needs, behaviors, and pain points, and designing solutions that are intuitive, accessible, and enjoyable to use.
+By keeping the user at the center of the design process, we ensure that the final product not only meets functional requirements but also resonates with and delights those who interact with it.

 DI: What skills are most important for a designer?